Last Updated on by Michael Brockbank

 Writing Evergreen Content

+An effective method for writing content is by looking at the long term of a blog post.
 Evergreen content is that which can remain relevant for long periods of time.
 The information within can hold true for many years, depending on the topic.

 In contrast, news articles are often not evergreen content because the available information can change rapidly.